Top sports star loses suppression again but will appeal again after being linked to drug trafficking case

 "Nor was I charged by the police in relation to the specific messages alleged to relate to me, after what appeared to be a thorough investigation.
 I therefore understood that I did not need to comment on those messages in order to pursue my application for name suppression."

+Justice Downs said he had given the sportsman's affidavit "some weight" but "not great weight".

+"I am not concerned with whether [sportsman] has committed criminal offences; rather, whether his name should be published in relation to the established offending of others."

-Despite not being charged, the Crown accused the sports star during the trial of being allegedly involved with the syndicate, including transferring money, which was importing drugs from North America.
+Despite not being charged, the Crown accused the sports star during the trial of being allegedly involved with the syndicate that was importing drugs from North America, including transferring money for the group.

 A search warrant had been obtained by police for the sportsman but it was never executed.
 Sources have told the Herald that police did not consider they had enough evidence to secure a conviction against the star.

+Justice Downs said it was not clear whether thought was given by police to investigating other currency agencies.
+He also said the "timing is curious" when the police sought to interview the sportsman, who declined to be questioned, and only a week later told him he would not be charged.

+A police spokeswoman declined to comment about the case while it remained before the courts.

-In his decision today, Justice Downs said: "People are entitled to know what happens in the courts, including the evidence adduced in a criminal trial.
+Justice Downs said Kiwis are entitled to know what happens in the courts, including the evidence adduced in a criminal trial.

-"This case is about whether [the sports star] may suffer undue hardship if his name is published in connection with the 2019 trial of Tevita Fangupo, Tevita Kulu and Toni Finau.
-It is also about whether countervailing interests, including the public interest in the open reporting of criminal trials, outweigh [the sportsman's] possible hardship.

-"The case is not about whether [he] has committed criminal offences or helped others do so.
-[The star] has not been charged with any offence.
-Indeed, [he] has been told he will not be.
-Therein lies the unusual aspect of the case - and primary difficulty."
+"In my earlier judgment, I concluded suppression of [the star's] name may, in all the circumstances, contribute to the long-term, incremental erosion of public confidence in the administration of criminal justice by placing disproportionate weight on immediate hardship.
+I remain of this view," he said.

+When dismissing the fresh application, he said: "Taken together, I consider decisive the seriousness of the defendants' offending; [the sportsman's] alleged connection to that offending; the public interest in the charging decision and police investigation; and the fundamental public interest in open justice."

-The Crown has also flipped its stance on the sportsman's name suppression bid, and at this month's hearing adopted a neutral stance.
-But the application was still opposed by members of the media, including the Herald, Stuff, Newshub and RNZ.
+The decision came despute the Crown flipping on its stance for the sportsman's suppression bid.
+At this month's hearing it adopted a neutral stance, but the application was still opposed by members of the media, including the Herald, Stuff, Newshub and RNZ.

-The Crown also abandoned an allegation it relied on in a series of messages with a contact called "Sese", which it claimed showed the sports star changing currency for the group.
+The Crown also abandoned an allegation it relied on with a series of messages and a contact called "Sese", which it claimed showed the sports star changing currency for the group.
 The Crown's withdrawal came after immigration records were provided for the sports star.

+"I accept misadventure in relation to the Sese [redacted] messages favours suppression.
+The contention [the sportsman] changed money in California was inaccurate.
+It would not have been difficult for the Crown to identify where [he] was," Justice Downs said.

-Justice Downs said while there remains some risk of trial by media, so far, the reporting of the case has been balanced and fair.
+The judge added while there remains some risk of trial by media, so far, the reporting of the case has been balanced and fair.

 "There is no reason to believe future reporting will not include the Crown's abandonment of the Sese and [sports star] implication."